- Your brand reputation plays a critical role in every stage of the awareness funnel.

 Ask for reviews in your confirmation emails, on social media and and any time a customer favorably rates an exchange with customer service.

-To get bylines published, make a list of industry blogs and start pitching.
-Make your pitch as relevant to each blog as possible by paying attention to the type of content they publish, what they’re missing, and what their audience would love.
+To get bylines published, make a list of industry blogs and media outlets and start pitching.
+Pay attention to the type of content they publish, what they’re missing, and what their audience would love.
+Then, write an incredible pitch that will stand out!

 14. Monitor your brand